mantreshkhurana/mantreshkhurana/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mantreshkhurana&label=Profile%20views&color=0e75b6&style=flat)

-I have worked as a full-stack developer with experience in developing technology solutions for web, mobile, desktop, and embedded systems.
-One of my favorite challenges is mastering new technologies that deliver cutting-edge solutions, therefore driving innovation in the ever-changing landscape of technology.
+Mantresh Khurana is a visionary entrepreneur and full-stack developer with a passion for pushing the boundaries of technology.
+With expertise in web, mobile, desktop, and embedded systems, he thrives on mastering new technologies that drive innovation.
+His work is defined by a commitment to developing cutting-edge solutions that shape the future of multiple industries.

+As the driving force behind Spyxpo, an R&D company at the forefront of technological advancement, Mantresh leads initiatives that make emerging technologies more accessible and impactful.
+Spyxpo operates across diverse sectors, including aerospace, software, automobiles, security, and healthcare, developing solutions that redefine industry standards.

+Fueled by curiosity and a relentless pursuit of innovation, Mantresh continues to explore new frontiers, ensuring that technology evolves not just for progress but for a smarter, more connected world.

 - 📝 &nbsp;You can find my portfolio [here](https://www.mantreshkhurana.com).
 - 📚 &nbsp;Check my [resume](http://mantreshkhurana.com/documents/resume.pdf) for more info.